apache/kyuubi/docs/develop_tools/building.md

 ## Building with the `fast` profile

 The `fast` profile helps to minimize build time which is useful for development or compilation validation.
-It skips running the tests, code style checks, building scaladoc building, and engine archives downloading used for tests.
+It skips running the tests, code style checks, building scaladoc, and downloading engine archives downloading used for tests.

 ```bash
 build/mvn clean package -Pfast